Fresh Coast Bookshelf: Book Announcement #1!

 Author John U. Bacon is going on tour!

 This Fall, Bacon will be touring the country, including several stops in the Great Lakes.
-For information on tour dates and preordering The Gales of November, visit his website.
+For information on tour dates and ordering The Gales of November, visit his website.

 A picture of author John U. Bacon on a stormy beach.